Why I Don't Do Gimmicks

 Quite often people phone through lots of driving schools and go with the first instructor to answer the phone to them.
 Perhaps they would be better off leaving a message with the busy instructor who can’t answer there and then because they are busy teaching!

-Paying £27 per hour might seem like a lot, but by the time an instructor has taken off their expenses (tax, national insurance, car expenses, teaching aids, DSA fees, and of course the most costly of all – fuel), they are working for a lot lot less than this, some have even worked it out to be not much above minimum wage.
+Paying £29 per hour (or £27 for a block booking) might seem like a lot, but by the time an instructor has taken off their expenses (tax, national insurance, car expenses, teaching aids, DSA fees, and of course the most costly of all – fuel), they are working for a lot lot less than this, some have even worked it out to be not much above minimum wage.
 The cost of a guitar or piano lesson is £30 an hour and that isn’t really comparable with teaching someone a skill for life like driving a car safely!

 We are not struggling for work, we do not need to offer cut-price lessons, we have a great reputation, we do not string-out lessons or try and cut fuel costs, we don’t need to tie you in with offers to keep you with us.
 We retain our pupils by offering quality tuition from our quality instructors!
 (All fully qualified and not trainees like a lot of others!)